The Difference Between Being Frugal and Being Cheap

-In fact, I think I’m one of the 2 choices but more on that later!
+In fact, I think I’m one of the two choices—but more on that later!

 People who are cheap can be described with an old-fashioned phrase like "tight as a tick."

-Some other characteristics of what I consider cheap?
+What are some other characteristics that I consider cheap?

 - Cheap people make other people extremely uncomfortable because they dwell on how much something costs constantly.